Rep. Lewis: I would not invite Trump to Selma

-Politicians and leaders from both parties - including Vice President-elect Mike Pence - have visited Selma with Lewis over the years.
-In 2015, Presidents Obama and Bush, went to Selma with Lewis and others to commemorate the 50th anniversary of Bloody Sunday.
+Politicians and leaders from both parties — including Vice President-elect Mike Pence — have visited Selma with Lewis over the years.
+In 2015, Presidents Barack Obama and George W. Bush went to Selma with Lewis and others to commemorate the 50th anniversary of Bloody Sunday.

 "By going to Selma," Lewis said of Trump, "maybe he would learn something."
 But, he added, "I would not invite him to come."

-The civil rights leader's comments come in the same interview with NBC News' Chuck Todd where he also said Trump was not "a legitimate president."
+The civil rights leader made the remark in the same interview with NBC News' Chuck Todd in which he also said Trump was not "a legitimate president."

 Trump reacted to an early clip of that interview on Twitter, calling Lewis "all talk, talk, talk - no action or results," leading many leading Democrats — and a few Republicans — to publicly rush to Lewis' defense.